No Tags Found!

 From India, Delhi

-Having employee friendly approach will retain your employees.
-In my earlier company, we even used to allow probationary employees to take Sick leave (as anyone may fall ill during 6 months).
-Such leave was paid and being adjusted from their future leave balance.
+Having an employee-friendly approach will help retain your employees.
+In my previous company, we even allowed probationary employees to take sick leave (as anyone may fall ill during the first 6 months).
+Such leave was paid and was adjusted from their future leave balance.

 From India, Pune